-This policy shall be enforced consistent with the rights and responsibilities set forth in the Student Conduct Code and applicable standards and procedures for faculty and staff.
+This policy shall be enforced consistent with the rights and responsibilities set forth in the Student Code of Conduct and applicable standards and procedures for faculty and staff.

-- 1. No student, faculty, or staff member of Mitchell Hamline School of Law may unlawfully manufacture, dispense, possess, use, or distribute alcohol or illicit drugs on school property or as part of any of its activities.
+- a.
+No student, faculty, or staff member of Mitchell Hamline School of Law may unlawfully manufacture, dispense, possess, use, or distribute alcohol or illicit drugs on school property or as part of any of its activities.
 In addition, faculty and staff members are prohibited from reporting for work or from working under the influence of controlled substances.
-As a condition of employment, employees are required to notify the school of any criminal drug statute conviction for a violation occurring in the workplace no later than 5 days after the conviction. - 2.
-Disciplinary sanctions shall be imposed on students, faculty, and staff who violate Chapter Two, Section 3.1.B.1, above.
-The application of any disciplinary sanction shall be dependent upon the seriousness of the offense and the presence or absence of mitigating factors. - 3.
-Sanctions for students include, but are not limited to: - a.
-Expulsion from the school. - b.
-Suspension from the school.
+As a condition of employment, employees are required to notify the school of any criminal drug statute conviction for a violation occurring in the workplace no later than 5 days after the conviction. - b.
+Disciplinary sanctions shall be imposed on students, faculty, and staff who violate Section 2.a, above.
+The application of any disciplinary sanction shall be dependent upon the seriousness of the offense and the presence or absence of mitigating factors. - c.
+Sanctions for students include, but are not limited to:

-- c.
-Record of violation entered into student's file, which may, in turn, be reported to the applicable State Board of Law Examiners. - d.
-Drug or alcohol dependency treatment and counseling as a condition of remaining in or returning to the school. - e.
-Referral to the State or Federal Government for prosecution. - 4.
-Sanctions for faculty and staff members include, but are not limited to: - a.
-Termination of employment with the school. - b.
-Suspension from employment. - c.
-Record of violation entered into faculty or staff member's file, which may, in turn, be reported to the applicable Board of Professional Responsibility. - d.
-Drug or alcohol dependency treatment and counseling as a condition of continued employment. - e.
+- i.
+Expulsion from the school. - ii.
+Suspension from the school. - iii.
+Record of violation entered into student's file, which may, in turn, be reported to the applicable State Board of Law Examiners. - iv.
+Drug or alcohol dependency treatment and counseling as a condition of remaining in or returning to the school. - v.
+Referral to the State or Federal Government for prosecution. - d.
+Sanctions for faculty and staff members include, but are not limited to: - i.
+Termination of employment with the school. - ii.
+Suspension from employment. - iii.
+Record of violation entered into faculty or staff member's file, which may, in turn, be reported to the applicable Board of Professional Responsibility. - iv.
+Drug or alcohol dependency treatment and counseling as a condition of continued employment. - v.
 Referral to the State or Federal government for prosecution.

-C. Resources
+3. Resources

-Below is a list of low cost drug or alcohol counseling, treatment, rehabilitation or re-entry programs that are available in the area:
+Below is a list of low cost drug or alcohol counseling, treatment, rehabilitation or reentry programs that are available in the area: